bhavik25-cpu/javascript_interview_thory/README.md

 **JavaScript Prototypes with all inbuild method**

+In JavaScript, a prototype is an object that other objects can inherit properties and methods from.
+It's how JavaScript implements inheritance.
+When you try to access a property on an object, the JavaScript engine looks for that property on the object itself.
+If it doesn't find it, it then looks at the prototype of that object, and so on, forming a chain of prototypes.
+To explain it in an interview, you could say that prototypes are a mechanism for inheritance in JavaScript, allowing objects to share properties and methods, and that they form a prototype chain that's used for resolving property lookups.
+You might also mention that JavaScript uses prototypal inheritance as opposed to classical inheritance, which is more common in other programming languages.

 In JavaScript, prototypes are a key part of the language's prototype-based inheritance model.
 Objects in JavaScript can have a prototype, which is another object that the current object inherits properties and methods from.
 Every object in JavaScript has a prototype, and these prototypes form a chain, commonly known as the prototype chain.

 Here's an overview of prototypes along with some built-in methods and properties related to prototypes: